nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-how-to-index/how-to-quickly-generate-a-pdf-using-document-template.md

 {{#> callout type='info' }}

-You may want to use [Nuxeo Platform Template Rendering add-on]({{page page='template-rendering-addon'}}) for this use case.
+You may want to use [Nuxeo Platform Template Rendering addon]({{page page='template-rendering-addon'}}) for this use case.
 That module will allow a much better control on the look&feel of your generated PDF, using MS Word or Open Office templating.

 {{/callout}}{{! excerpt}}